 How do I pay for stuff?

-We accept cash, cards, and checks in all areas (ride tickets, food booths, beer truck, and merchandise).
+We accept cash, cards, digital payments, and checks in all areas (ride tickets, food booths, beer truck, and merchandise).
 Checks should be made out to “Beacon Hose Co.
 No. 1” with “carnival” on the memo line.
-There is a $1 transaction fee charged for card usage to offset our processing expenses.
+There is a small transaction fee charged for card/digital transactions to offset our processing expenses.

 In partnership with our attractions vendor, Marenna Amusements, we offer single-night wristbands $35.
 The family pack of tickets is also popular.
 Tickets are good for all three nights; wristbands are good for one night only.

 Parking is available on the street shoulders, in the commuter lots on North Main Street and Railroad Avenue, on the grass medians, and at local businesses after they’ve closed for the night.
-We’ve been asked by Beacon Mill Village and the Beacon Falls Xpress Mart to keep carnival patrons from parking in their lots, and Dunkin’ only allows parking after it closes for the night.
-If necessary, parking is also available up the hill at the Beacon Falls Town Hall or Laurel Ledge Elementary School.
-Both locations are only about a five-minute walk from the firehouse.
+We’ve been asked by Beacon Mill Village and the Beacon Falls Xpress Mart to keep carnival patrons from parking in their lots.
+Starting in 2026, we offer a free shuttle bus from Laurel Ledge Elementary School to the carnival!
+Shuttles will run every 15 minutes, or more frequently, between opening and 30 minutes prior to closing.

 What’s the deal with alcohol?

-Our beer truck — which also includes sangria and hard seltzers — has been located behind the firehouse since the 2016 event.
-That way, patrons can enjoy the fresh air or watch their children on rides.
+Our beer truck — which also includes sangria and canned cocktails — is located behind the firehouse.
 Alcohol must be kept on the premises, and all consumers must present ID and wear a wristband issued by our staff.
+Absolutely no outside alcohol is allowed at the carnival.

 How can I donate to the carnival?